What’s the Buzz

 The Bee Healthy Blog

-Chalazion vs. Stye: Differences and Treatment
+Chalazion vs Stye: Understanding the Differences

-The stye can grow on the outer eyelid at the base of an eyelash due to a bacterial infection of the hair follicle.
-This is called an external hordeolum or external stye.
+A stye can grow on the outer eyelid at the base of an eyelash with the infection covering the hair follicle.
+This type of bacterial infection is called an external hordeolum or external stye.

 A stye can also develop inside the eyelid due to a bacterial infection of an oil-producing gland.
 This is called an internal hordeolum or internal stye.